chmduquesne/ansible-wireguard/README.md

 * `wireguard.{interface}.peers.{peername}.pubkey` accepts a string.
 Public key to use for `{peername}`.

-⚠ If an entry has a public key corresponding to `wireguard.{interface}.privkey` is found, it is automatically removed and will not appear in the generated configuration.
+⚠ If an entry has a public key corresponding to `wireguard.{interface}.privkey`, it is automatically removed and will not appear in the generated configuration.

 Optional: